ManticoreGamesInc/platform-documentation/src/tutorials/collaboration_overview.md

 #### Kanban Boards

-[Kanban boards](https://en.wikipedia.org/wiki/Kanban_board) are a system of defining needed features in small chunks and tracking them through stages of development, clasically with sticky notes on a whiteboard.
-There are a masssive number of online tools that allow you to keep this in a virtual space accessible by all team members, and better track the progress of the development of your game.
+[Kanban boards](https://en.wikipedia.org/wiki/Kanban_board) are a system of defining needed features in small chunks and tracking them through stages of development, classically with sticky notes on a whiteboard.
+There are a massive number of online tools that allow you to keep this in a virtual space accessible by all team members, and better track the progress of the development of your game.

 - [Trello](https://trello.com/)
 - [GitHub Project Boards](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards)